forsyde/forsyde-latex/index.md

 \usepackage[options]{forsyde}
 ```

-where `options` is a list of packages to load:
+where `options` is a list of packages you want to load:

  * `tikz` : loads a collection of PGF and TikZ styles, graphical primitives and draw commands
  * `math` : loads a collection of math symbols and math environment commands